 - They develop any COVID-19 related symptoms

 - They have tested positive or are awaiting test results for COVID-19 from an outside facility

 Students are required to comply with College guidance regarding isolation and quarantine housing based on CDC and state health department recommendations, dining, and class attendance.

-Students who have tested positive, are a close contact or are symptomatic will be contacted on a regular, possibly daily, basis by various members of the Swarthmore College support staff including the Student Health Center, Counseling and Psychological Services, Dining Services, and the Office of Student Engagement.
+Students who have tested positive, who are a close contact with someone who has tested positive, or who or are symptomatic will be contacted on a regular, possibly daily, basis by various members of the Swarthmore College support staff including the Student Health Center, Counseling and Psychological Services, Dining Services, and the Office of Student Engagement.